 Trends in the defense and homeland security areas in which we operate have been impacted by the nature of recent conflicts and terrorism activities throughout the world, increasing the focus of defense forces on low intensity conflicts, homeland security and cyber warfare.
-The defense market has also been impacted by the withdrawal of most of the allied forces from Iraq and a reduction of allied forces in Afghanistan.
-Such trends have also been impacted by the conflicts in Crimea and Syria and with ISIS and other terrorist organizations as well as by tensions with North Korea and Iran.
+Such trends have been impacted by the conflicts in Crimea and Syria and with ISIS and other terrorist organizations as well as by tensions with North Korea and Iran.
 There has also been a trend of many armed forces to focus more on airborne, naval and intelligence forces and less on traditional ground forces activities.

 In the defense and homeland security markets, there is an increasing demand for products and systems in the areas of airborne systems, C4ISR and unmanned vehicles.
-Accordingly, in recent years we have been placing more emphasis on airborne systems, C4ISR, information systems, intelligence gathering, situational awareness, precision guidance, all weather and day/night operations, border and perimeter security, UAS, other unmanned vehicles, cyber-defense, training and simulation, space and satellite-based defense capabilities and homeland security systems.
+Accordingly, in recent years we have been placing more emphasis on airborne systems, C4ISR, information systems, intelligence gathering, situational awareness, precision guidance and munitions, all weather and day/night operations, border and perimeter security, UAS, other unmanned vehicles, cyber-defense, training and simulation, space and satellite-based defense capabilities and homeland security systems.
 Many governments are increasing their budgets in homeland security, including an increasing focus on protection of territorial waters, and in the area of cyber-defense.
+Our customers are also increasing requirements to their supply chains in the area of cyber protection and information assurance.
 We believe that our core technologies and abilities will enable us to take advantage of many of these emerging trends.